simplygoodwork/gw.ultimate-package/readme.md

 ### Installing SASS
 1. **Install**: Run `gem install sass` from the terminal
 2. **Enable**: Run `sass --watch static/css:static/css/compiled --style compressed` from the terminal within your project directory

-## Before you deploy to production
-Firstly, don't forget to remove the following files or folders:

-* `/templates/elements.html`
-* `/static/images/dev`

-Then, the following are also worth considering:

-* Update your `/humans.txt` file in the root directory
-* Update the holding assets in `/holding`
-* Update your `Site Name` in `/templates/base.html` and `/static/css/screen.scss`
+## Not designed for production!
+This codebase is designed solely for development usage, we __strongly__ advise you do not use it in production.
+The routing is as basic as possible, and thus has little protection built in.

 ## Credits
 The project is currently maintained by [Wil Linssen][], [Garrett Winder][] and [Chris Rowe][].
 The original Ultimate Package was created by [Greg Wood][].